 Now that you've found this website, take a deep breath...
 And start to relax.
 Any problems you (or your child) may have been having with maths are now over.
-I'm a mathematics and physics tutor, located at Glenwood in the Hills District of Western Sydney.
-I've recently moved here from the Blue Mountains, where I've had students travel from as far as The King's School, North Parramatta, for high school maths tutoring.
+I'm a University Medal winning Maths Tutor and Physics tutor, located at Macquarie Park, next to Macquarie University, Sydney.
+I've recently moved here from Glenwood, and (before that) the Blue Mountains, where I had students travel from as far as The King's School, North Parramatta — a long way to travel for a high school maths tutor.

 I get results, and do it in a way that is *really* easy to understand.
 I taught my first students in the mid 90s, and I have a university medal winning 1st class honours degree in mathematical science.